RESHAPELab/ART-CoreEngine/README.md

 ## Build Instructions:

-Also, you can run it on your local machine.
+`ART-CoreEngine` can be run on your local machine:

-1. To do that, I would clone the repository into a temporary place (not to interfere with anything you currently have.)
+1. Clone the repository
-2. Switch to the CombinedLargeEngine branch.
-Pull all changes
+1. Execute `chmod +x onClone.sh` to allow for running the `onClone.sh` script
-3. do `chmod +x onClone.sh` This is a script that sets up the new environment
+1. Execute `./onClone.sh` to set up the new environment
-4. run `./onClone.sh`
+1. Place your OpenAI API key in the project's `.env` file: `OPENAI_API_KEY=abcdefg.....`
-5. set the `.env` file in the root of the repository to be this: `OPENAI_API_KEY=abcdefg.....`
+1. Install all project dependencies into a new virtual environment: `poetry install`
-6. You should be good to go now: `python3 ProgramAnalyzer.py`
+1. Run the project through this virtual environment by executing `poetry run python ProgramAnalyzer.py`

-7. Output saved in `generatedFiles/main.db`
+- After running the program, outputs will be saved in `generatedFiles/main.db`
-8. View output as CSV for the predictions team in `generatedFiles/core_engine_output.csv`
+- You may view output as CSV for the predictions team in `generatedFiles/core_engine_output.csv`.

-To view the output, you may have to copy `main.db` to a temp directory and then open it there.
-Use DB Browser from https://sqlitebrowser.org/
+- To view the output, you may have to copy `main.db` to a temp directory and then open it there.
+Use DB Browser from https://sqlitebrowser.org/.